Jacob-Yearoo/Project-4-redo/README.md

 6. As a User i would like to register an account so I can leave comments

 7. As an Admin I need to be able to use CRUD on the site

+8. As a User I would like to report blogs for various reasons.

 ## Testing